Pavlishenku/pysection/GOVERNANCE.md

 ### Users

-Anyone who uses SectionPy.
+Anyone who uses opensection.
 Users are encouraged to:
 - Report bugs and suggest features
 - Participate in discussions
 - Help other users